There are two kinds of life insurance: direct life insurance and advised life insurance.

 Advised life insurance vs direct life insurance

 Direct life insurance is both similar and different to advised life.
-It is similar in that you need to provide the same information when applying for a policy, but the method of applying is very different.
-Direct life insurance has no involvement with financial planners; you buy the insurance directly from insurance companies or financial institutions.
+It is similar in that you need to provide the same information when applying for a policy, but the method of applying can be very different.
+Most direct life insurance policies have no involvement with financial planners; you buy the insurance directly from insurance companies or financial institutions.

-It is very much ‘off the shelf insurance’, as it is easier to apply for, requires less medical information and applications can be completed in minutes from the comfort of your own home.
+In most cases direct life insurance it is very much ‘off the shelf’ insurance, as it is easier to apply for, requires less medical information and applications can be completed in minutes from the comfort of your own home.
 It has made life insurance much more accessible for everyday Australians as a result.

-In terms of price, there is no real advantage or disadvantage to using advised life insurance over direct life insurance.
+In terms of price, there is no real advantage or disadvantage to using advised life insurance over direct life insurance, although NobleOak state that its method results in premiums that are 20% lower on average than other major insurers when purchased through an advisor or directly through that insurer.
 Advised life insurance tends to be cheaper for blue-collar jobs like accountants and retail staff, but is often more expensive for more specialised roles like nurses and engineers.
 This is not always the case, however, and it will really come down to the information you provide in your application.

 According to AFA president Marc Bineham, direct life insurance has “inherent weaknesses” that advised policies do not.